software-students-spring2025/1-specification-exercise-the-four-loops-3/README.md

 ## Activity Diagrams

 See instructions.
 Delete this line and place images of your UML Activity diagrams here.
+__Story__: As an international student, I want to quickly trade off items that are not of great importance so that I can travel inexpensively.

+./intl-student-story.pdf

 ## Clickable Prototype
 [Clickable Prototype](https://www.figma.com/proto/mm1XY01lCteffMXzK5o66Q/The-Four-Loops?node-id=0-1&t=6RVIYX1wnGDgkG3A-1)